JohnnieW4lker/snadnee-laravel-assignment/README.md

 ## Front end
 `snadnee-assignment-fe` contains front end single page application implemented in Vue.js 3.
 Front end app contains login and registration abilities.
-Logged users can search for free tables, create new reservations or cancel existing.
+Logged users can search for free tables, create new reservations or cancel existing.\
+Reserved tables are shows as red, available shows as gray.
+After you create an account you can find red able by selecting next day 18:30.

 ## Running
 Whole infrastructure can be started by simple `docker compose up` command.
-Docker build handles server setup, database migration, database seeding and front end building.
+Docker build handles server setup, vendor installation, database migration, database seeding and front end building.

 You can access adminer at http://localhost:8081\
 Front end: http://localhost:8080\
 Back end: http://localhost:8083

+First build can take a while!
 ## Testing
-You can run tests in container using `docker exec -it snadnee-laravel-assignment-php_api-1 ./vendor/bin/phpunit` or in local system with installed PHP using `./vendor/bin/phpunit`
+You can run tests in container using `docker exec -it snadnee-laravel-assignment-php_api-1 ./vendor/bin/phpunit` or in local system with installed PHP using `.snadnee-assignment-api/vendor/bin/phpunit`